cfmlprojects/railo-releng/README.md

 	Subsequent builds are fast as fast can be ish!
 If you know your system has git installed, the argument "use.jgit=false" will speed the clone up.

-	You can specify the Git repo to pull from by editing the build/src.xml file.
+	You can specify the Git repo to pull from by editing the build/src.xml file or passing it on the commandline (sc.railo.uri=http://myrepo/dot.git).

 	As the Railo repo is imported into the ./src directory, any git operations for the sources should be done there.